 On the Oxford campus, the Chief of Police or a designee is responsible for preparing and distributing the Safety Bulletin via blast email to all University email accounts.
 The University News and Communications Office may also send a Safety Bulletin working with the Miami University Policy Department.
-Safety Bulletins are posted on the Miami University Police website (https://miamioh.edu/police/) and distributed to students, faculty and staff via an email blast.
-Safety Bulletins may also be issued using some or all of the following methods of communication: text messages or emails sent through the University's e-2campus ALERT system, or building postings by building administrators.
+Safety Bulletins are posted on the Miami University Police website (https://miamioh.edu/police/) and distributed to students, faculty, and staff via an email blast.
+Safety Bulletins may also be issued using some or all of the following methods of communication: text messages or emails sent through the University's RedHawk ALERT system, or building postings by building administrators.

-On the Hamilton, Middletown, and Voice of America Learning Center campuses, the Director of Business and Administration or a designee is responsible for preparing and distributing the Safety Bulletins for their respective campuses via email blast to all University assigned email accounts of their faculty, staff and students on those campuses.
-The Dean of the Dolibois European Center or a designee is responsible for preparing and distributing the Safety Bulletins via email blast to the faculty, staff and students on that campus.
+The Office of Business Services on the Hamilton and Middletown campuses and the Office of the Director at the Voice of America Learning Center are responsible for preparing and distributing the Safety Bulletins for their respective campuses via email blast to all University assigned email accounts of their faculty, staff, and students on those campuses.
+The Dean of the Dolibois European Center or a designee is responsible for preparing and distributing the Safety Bulletins via email blast to the faculty, staff, and students on that campus.